 AHB peripherals are allocated a 2 MB range of addresses at the very top of the 4 GB ARM memory space.
 Each AHB peripheral is allocated a 16 kB address space within the AHB address space.
 Lower speed peripheral functions are connected to the APB.
 The AHB to APB bridge interfaces the APB to the AHB.
 APB peripherals are also allocated a 2 MB range of addresses, beginning at the 3.5 GB address point.
-Each APB peripheral is allocated a 16 kB address space.
+Each APB peripheral is allocated a 16 kB address space within the APB address space.